vuetifyjs/nuxt-module/docs/guide/vuetify-locale-messages.md

 # Vuetify Locale Messages

-You can load [Vuetify Locale Messages](https://vuetifyjs.com/en/features/internationalization/#getting-started) using the `vuetifyOptions.loadMessages` module configuration option, you don't need to configure a Nuxt Plugin with the `vuetify:before-create` hook, the module will import them for you, it has been declared properly to have better DX.
+You can load [Vuetify Locale Messages](https://vuetifyjs.com/en/features/internationalization/#getting-started) using the `vuetifyOptions.localeMessages` module configuration option, you don't need to configure a Nuxt Plugin with the `vuetify:before-create` hook, the module will import them for you, it has been declared properly to have better DX.

 ::: warning
-When `@nuxtjs/i18n` Nuxt module is present, `vuetifyOptions.loadMessages` module configuration option will be ignored.
+When `@nuxtjs/i18n` Nuxt module is present, `vuetifyOptions.localeMessages` module configuration option will be ignored.
 :::

 Using the example in [Vuetify I18n](https://vuetifyjs.com/en/features/internationalization/#getting-started) documentation: